 An academically relevant work experience within the federal, state, or local government structure, or within other political organizations such as political parties, as arranged by the department.
 The experience will be supervised closely both by the local internship coordinator and the departmental staff.
 A written report relating the field experience to academic training will be required.
 Repeatable for credit - maximum 12.
-Prerequisite: 15 credits in political science and/or departmental consent.
-Consent of instructor.
+Consent of department.
 Offered Fall, Winter, Spring, Summer.

 POL 451 Cr.3

 An academically relevant field experience for minors in criminal justice.
 Prerequisite: SOC 324; junior standing; criminal justice minor.
 Offered Fall, Winter, Spring, Summer.

 Capstone Seminar in Politics and Government